Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Proposed Algorithm

-We can consider various placements for the $Q$, including $Q^\mathrm{circle}$~\cite{ghassemitoosiSimulatedAnnealingPreProcessing2016}.
-In this study, we adopt a hexagonal lattice $Q^\mathrm{hex}$~\cite{patelHexagonalGrids2013,s22145179} defined by~\cref{eq:qHex}.
-When minimizing the objective function that arises from the attractive energy $f^\mathrm{a}$, it is advantageous for the points to cluster as closely as possible.
-In this context, the hexagonal lattice is known for its densest packing structure in space with the least distance $\epsilon$ between points and offers computational simplicity.
-Thus, $Q^\mathrm{hex}$ is a suitable choice, and we have derived the problem~\eqref{eq:frApprox0}.
+In this study, we adopt a hexagonal lattice $Q^{\mathrm{hex}}$~\citep{patelHexagonalGrids2013,s22145179} defined by~\cref{eq:qHex} (see \cref{fig:pi}) as $Q$.
+When minimizing the objective function that arises from the attractive energy $\Phi^{\mathrm{a}}$, it is advantageous for the points to cluster as closely as possible.
+In this context, the hexagonal lattice is known for its densest packing structure in space \citep{changSimpleProofThues2010} and offers computational simplicity.

+We note that the scaling of the lattice structure does not affect the optimization process.
+As we will see later, our algorithm is scale invariant, meaning that the distance between $\norm{q_{i}- q_{j}}$ does not affect the update.